psons/tlog/README.md

 Adding scheduled as a task status.
 Removing 'u - ' as a status that gets written into the resolved file: it has limited benefit,
     and pollutes search results if a task goes unfinished for multiple days.

+### 2022-10-03
+Fixed bugs:
+  - max tasks was being ignored if there was another document attribute
+  - / for in_progress tasks not correctly escaped in pattern.
+  - an existing empty section was not always being used for document attributes.